CCP | New Applicants

 After you submit the online CCP application, you will receive next-step instructions by email.

-NOTE: Information specific to Private and Home Schooled students is on the “Private and Home School Students” page.
+Additional information specific to Private and Home Schooled students is on the “Private and Home School Students” page.

-The high school transcripts and placement scores (ACT, SAT, Accuplacer, etc.) can be submitted to the Office of Admission:
+The high school transcripts and placement scores (ACT, SAT, ACCUPLACER, etc.) can be submitted to the Office of Admission:

 Cincinnati State Technical & Community College

 3520 Central Parkway

 If you have not taken a placement test (ACT, SAT or ACCUPLACER), you may be required to do so to be eligible to participate/register for courses.
 Make arrangements to take the ACCUPLACER test prior to attending an Advising and Registration session.